 If $E_v/F_v$ is unramified and $n=0$, then let $\CV$ be the set of all irreducible components whose images via \eqref{1134} are not points.
 Otherwise, let $\CV$ be the set of all irreducible components whose images are double points.
 For $C\in \CV$, let $S_C\subset B_v^\times$ be the stabilizer of the corresponding irreducible component or double point.
-Let $n_C$ be the image of $C$ in $\BZ$ via \eqref{1134}.
+Let $n_C$ be the image of $C$ in the factor $\hat \BZ$ in the last term of \eqref{1134}.
 Let which is a subset of the set of irreducible components of $\CN_{\overline {k(w)}}$.
 For $C\in \CV$, $g\in\BB^{v,\times}$, let $[C,g]$ be the corresponding element in $\CV^\ssp.$

 \begin{defn} For $C\in \CV$, define a function $l_{ C}$ on $ \CH_{U_v}$ as follows.
 For $(g_1,g_2)\in \CH_{U_v}$, let $l_{ C}(g_1,g_2)$ be the intersection number of $C$ and the image of the point $(g_1,g_2)$ in $\hat\Sigma_n(\CO_{\overline v})$.